5hadowblad3/5hadowblad3.github.io/_pages/about.md

   * Received Huawei distinguished collaborator award on deploying Pangolin ([S&P 2020](https://5hadowblad3.github.io/files/SP2020.pdf))!

-**I am looking for multiple Ph.D. students and RAs!
-If you pursue making the program more secure and reliable, please feel free to send me an email!**
+**I am looking for multiple Ph.D. students and RAs.
+If you pursue making the program more secure and reliable, please feel free to send me an email.**

 ## Publication